agombolay/ribose-map/README.md

 3. **Composition**: TXT files of counts and normalized perecentages for r[A, C, G, U] and barcharts of results

-4. **Sequence**: TAB files of raw & normalized frequencies for A, C, G, & U/T at/surrounding rNMP sites and plots of results
+4. **Sequence**: TAB files of raw/normalized frequencies for A, C, G, & U/T at/surrounding rNMP sites and plots of results

-5. **Distribution**: TAB & BedGraph files of per-nucleotide rNMP coverage normalized for sequencing depth and plots of results
+5. **Distribution**: TAB & BedGraph files of per-nucleotide rNMP coverage normalized for read depth and plots of results

 6. **Hotspot**: Sequence logo plots of consensus sequences for top X% most abundant sites of rNMP incorporation